joinpursuit/Pursuit-Core-DSA/lessons/dynamic_array_amortized_time/README.md

 ![array in memory](./assets/array-start.png)

 In JavaScript, [Numbers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) are stored using 64 bits.
-So our array in total will occupy 320 bits (64 x 5) of memory.
+So our array in total will occupy 384 bits (64 x 6) of memory.

 When you say:
 ```js
 let arr = [90, 1, 5, 25, 70, 10]
 ```

-`arr` is really a reference to beginning of our array, or more explicitly `arr` is pointer that is storing the memory address where our array starts.
+`arr` is really a reference to beginning of our array, in other words `arr` is a pointer that is storing the memory address where our array starts.
 In this case let's say our array starts at memory address `1230`

-## Pointer Arithmetic
+## Constant time lookup (Pointer Arithmetic)
-Let's learn how is it that we are able to access elements of an array by its index and in constant time.
-For the example in the image above we know the address the Array starts at and we know that each element occupies 64 bits.
+Let's learn how is it that the computer is able to access elements of an array by its index and in constant time.
+For the example in the image above we know the address the Array starts at (`1230`) and we know that each element occupies `64` bits.

 * Array Start Address (`ASA`): `1230`
 * Element Size: `64`